zulfikar4568/kubernetes-on-mac/README.md

 # Installation of Kubernetes the Kubeadm way on Mac M1

 This is setup is for Mac with M1, M2 Apple Silicon.
-Virtualbox doesn't support thus we use multipass to setup the nodes ubuntu.
+Virtualbox doesn't support thus we use multipass to setup the nodes ubuntu or use vagrant + VMware Fusion.

 ## Prerequisites